herrevilkitten/holiday-in-ten-towns/Session_19.md

 * The group loaded all of the bodies on the elevator and descended in the elevator.
 Subtle.
 * The party reached the bottom.
 Gryn was disguised as Grindalfa.
 * A duergar came out **speaking undercommon** and talked to Gryn-dalfa.
 Gryn tried to convince him that there's a new policy.
 Gryn went all "I want to talk to your manager" on him.
 * The duergar asked the group what they're doing here.
-Midnight responded with something about the pseudodragon.
+Midnight responded with something about following the pseudodragon.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzg3MDY0MDQzLC0xMjM5ODk4MCwtMTQyOT
+eyJoaXN0b3J5IjpbLTkyNjQyMjM3NCwtMTIzOTg5ODAsLTE0Mj
-EwMzI2MSwtMTY5MjI4OTUxMCwtMTAxNzc5NDY1Myw2MDEyODcy
+kxMDMyNjEsLTE2OTIyODk1MTAsLTEwMTc3OTQ2NTMsNjAxMjg3
-MCw5NDczMTY5MjIsLTQ0NjkxMjU5NCw5Njk3MTIzNiwtNDM5NT
+MjAsOTQ3MzE2OTIyLC00NDY5MTI1OTQsOTY5NzEyMzYsLTQzOT
-Q2NjM1XX0=
+U0NjYzNV19
 -->